Lkthal/KELE-Ruby-Api/README.md

 # Kele

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
+Welcome to Kele gem!
+Kele is a gem that allows user to be authorized to the Bloc application via JSON Web Token.
 Put your Ruby code in the file `lib/kele`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation